Introduction

 Conservation and Management

 The Department was tasked by the State Legislature to conduct a statewide population assessment of bobcats (Lynx rufus).
-Officially known as the California Statewide Bobcat Population Monitoring Project, this two-year study ends June 30, 2022.
-A statewide bobcat management plan (Plan) will be developed and completed by January 2025 based on data collected from this effort.
+Officially known as the California Statewide Bobcat Population Monitoring Project, this project involved assessing bobcat numbers within 48 study areas across the state from 2021-2022.
+Data from the project is being used to develop a statewide bobcat conservation and management plan (Plan).
+As of January 2025, the draft plan is in review.

 The Plan will cover all aspects of bobcat management including: